 • Infection: Assess for infections prior to treatment initiation and delay treatment in patients with an active infection until the infection is resolved.
 In clinical studies, a slightly higher incidence of infections was reported in patients receiving ocrelizumab, compared to patients receiving the comparator drug or placebo.
 Over half of patients who received ocrelizumab experienced one or more infections.
 In multiple sclerosis patients, ocrelizumab is associated with an increased risk for respiratory tract infections (upper and lower), skin infections, and herpes-related infections, although was not associated with an increased risk of serious infections.
 Respiratory tract infections were predominantly mild to moderate and consisted mostly of upper respiratory tract infections and bronchitis.

-• Infusion reactions: Ocrelizumab may cause infusion reactions; symptoms include pruritus, rash, urticaria, erythema, bronchospasm, throat irritation, oropharyngeal pain, dyspnea, pharyngeal or laryngeal edema, flushing, hypotension, pyrexia, fatigue, headache, dizziness, nausea, and tachycardia.
+• Infusion reactions: Ocrelizumab may cause infusion reactions; symptoms include pruritus, rash, urticaria, erythema, bronchospasm, throat irritation, oropharyngeal pain, dyspnea, pharyngeal or laryngeal edema, flushing, hypotension, pyrexia, fatigue, headache, dizziness, nausea, tachycardia, and anaphylaxis.
 The incidence of infusion reactions in patients who received methylprednisolone (or an equivalent steroid) and potentially other pre-medication to reduce the risk of infusion reactions prior to each infusion was 34% to 40% in multiple sclerosis studies; the highest incidence was with the first infusion.
 There were no fatal infusion reactions, although serious infusion reactions occurred (rarely), some reactions required hospitalization.
 Monitor for infusion reactions during the infusion and for at least one hour after the end of the infusion.
 Infusion reactions can occur up to 24 hours after the infusion.
 Administer premedications (methylprednisolone [or equivalent] and an antihistamine, with or without acetaminophen) to reduce the frequency and severity of infusion reactions.
 Depending on the severity of the reaction, infusion reaction may require infusion interruption, decreased infusion rate, or discontinuation; may also require symptomatic supportive management.

 • Malignancy: Ocrelizumab may be associated with an increased risk of malignancy.
 Malignancies (including breast cancer) occurred more frequently in ocrelizumab-treated patients in clinical studies.
 Breast cancer occurred in 0.8% of females who received ocrelizumab and none of the females who received the comparator drug or placebo.
 Patients should follow standard breast cancer screening guidelines.

-• Progressive multifocal leukoencephalopathy: Although no cases of progressive multifocal leukoencephalopathy (PML) were identified in ocrelizumab studies, JC virus infection resulting in PML has been observed in patients treated with other anti-CD20 antibodies and other MS therapies and has been associated with some risk factors such as patients who are immunocompromised or use polytherapy with immunosuppressants.
+• Progressive multifocal leukoencephalopathy: Although no cases of progressive multifocal leukoencephalopathy (PML) were identified in ocrelizumab studies, John Cunningham (JC) virus infection resulting in PML has been observed in patients treated with other anti-CD20 antibodies and other MS therapies and has been associated with some risk factors such as patients who are immunocompromised or use polytherapy with immunosuppressants.
 PML is an opportunistic viral infection of the brain caused by the JC virus and usually leads to death or severe disability; PML typically only occurs in patients who are immunocompromised.
 Symptoms associated with PML are diverse and progress over days to weeks, and include progressive weakness on one side of the body or clumsiness of limbs, vision disturbance, and changes in thinking, memory, and/or orientation leading to confusion and personality changes.
 Withhold treatment and perform appropriate diagnostic evaluation at the first sign or symptom suggestive of PML (MRI findings may be apparent prior to clinical signs/symptoms).